capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 5. User creates a valid account.

 ## Use Case 4 - Starting a Quest Solo
-A user wants to start a quest by themselves.
+Intention: A user wants to start a quest for one player and play alone.
-1. From the homepage, the user selects "Create Quests" tab.
+1. From the homepage, the user selects the "Create Quests" button.
 2. A “Create Quests” section is present.
 The user selects "One Player".
 3. The user is prompted with the quest form.
 The user fills out a form for the following:
    - Quest Title